How to Flatten JSON Arrays Online: A Complete Guide to Depth Control, Nested Structures, and Output Formatting

 - Depth 1 produces

-[1, 2, [3, 4], 5]— only the outermost nested array is unwrapped. - Depth 2 (full) produces
+[1, 2, [3, 4], 5]— only the outermost nested array gets unwrapped. - Depth 2 (full) produces

 [1, 2, 3, 4, 5]— all levels are flattened.

-Flattening only affects arrays.
-Objects, strings, numbers, booleans, and null values pass through unchanged.
-If your array contains objects like {"id": 1}, those objects remain as-is in the flattened output — they are not decomposed into their keys and values.
+Flattening only touches arrays.
+Objects, strings, numbers, booleans, and null values pass through untouched.
+If your array contains objects like {"id": 1}, they stay as-is in the output.
+They don't get broken apart into individual keys and values.

-How to Flatten a JSON Array on wtools.com
+How to flatten a JSON array on wtools.com

-Step 1: Open the Tool
+Step 1: Open the tool

-Step 2: Paste Your JSON Array
+Step 2: Paste your JSON array

 Enter or paste your nested JSON array into the input field.
 The tool expects valid JSON that starts and ends with square brackets.
 For example: